z-kurtz/z-kurtz.github.io/aboutme.md

 ### My story

-It is not necessarult the most relevant thing to the person reading this website.
+It is not necessarily the most relevant thing to the person reading this website.